- Chart

 Threats

-- Intense competition from both large corporations and smaller niche players.
+- Intense competition from both established players and private label brands.

 - Fluctuations in raw material costs and supply chain disruptions.